p1gvo1ce/orion_bot/README.md

   - editing messages
   - deleting messages
   - sending messages

-In development:
-- Creating a system for logging events on the server (
   - joining participants to the server
   - leaving participants from the server
   - banning participants